sayar/talks/ecse321/tutorial9/junit_tutorial.md

 ## Introduction

 The purpose of these notes is to introduce you to unit-testing with JUnit.
 JUnit is a test framework which uses annotations to construct tests and test suites.
-It is currently in its fourth version and is widely-used in industry, practically the standard framework.
+It is currently in its fourth version and is widely used in industry, practically the standard framework.

 ## Some Principles of Testing